Canon 250D vs M6

 The 250D is a recent model that features in the current product line-up of Canon.
-In contrast, the M6 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the M6 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the M6 was succeeded by the Canon M6 Mark II.
 Further information on the features and operation of the 250D and M6 can be found, respectively, in the Canon 250D Manual (free pdf) or the online Canon M6 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 250D or the Canon M6 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.